PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

 Algorithm
   Algorithm: A sequence of steps or rules to solve a problem, often implemented using STL (Standard Template Library).

+Arguments
+  Values passed to a function or template.
+For templates the arguments are usually types.

+ASCII
+  American Standard Code for Information Interchange -  a character encoding standard that represents text in computers and other devices.
+It uses 7 bits to encode 128 characters.

 Binary
   [Binary Code](https://en.wikipedia.org/wiki/Binary_code) is a sequence of 1's and 0's.
 Each one `1` or `0` is called a bit.
 A computer will read a specific number of bits (e.g. 64) at a time.
 Differnt sequences are differnt instructions to the CPU.